 The brachial plexus is a bundle of nerves that runs down the side of the neck and into the shoulders.
 It’s responsible for controlling our arms.
 It’s possible for these nerves to get injured during birth when a doctor pulls on a child’s head the wrong way.

 Brachial palsy is just one outcome of a brachial plexus injury.
-If your child cannot use their arms or has strange muscle tics after birth, speak with a birth injury attorney in Glendale, AZ, through Birth Injury Lawyers Group.
+If your child cannot use their arms or has strange muscle tics after birth, speak with a brachial plexus attorney in Arizona through Birth Injury Lawyers Group.
 We can help you get the money for your child’s treatment through a lawsuit.

 Signs of Injury to the Brachial Plexus